Kaderde/teched2025-msad/exercises/ex1/ex1.2/README.md

 ...

 ```
-Copy the complete code from this link: [services.cds](./services.cds).
+Copy the contents of [services.cds](./services.cds) into your project’s srv/services.cds file.

 Key Changes: